Attention GoDaddy Customers!

 You may need to set one or more of these configuration settings inside FormMail to get your alert messages to work:

-We also recommend you use our very simple test mail scripts stored on our forums.
+We also recommend you use our very simple test mail scripts.

 The test mail scripts will help reveal what you need to do to send email.